Black Hand (character): Energy device

 Black Hand possesses a device that can manipulate the energy of Green Lantern power rings.
 It can obtain this energy by directly draining it from a ring or through the residue a power ring gives off.
-Like power rings, however, the device needs to replenish its energy on a regular basis in order to operate.
-Hand usually recharges his device during battles with Green Lanterns and has been shown to use it in order to help him locate nearby power rings.
-The device was recently revealed as being Atrocitus' creation, though it was previously assumed that he invented it himself.
+Like power rings, however, the device needs to regularly replenish its energy to operate.
+Hand usually recharges his device during battles with Green Lanterns and has been shown to use it to help him locate nearby power rings.
+The device was later revealed as being Atrocitus' creation, though it was previously assumed that he invented it himself.
 In Secret Origin, this device was quoted as being a cosmic divining rod, designed by Atrocitus to locate William Hand and defend himself against Green Lantern interference.

 Black power ring

 After his suicide, Black Hand is reanimated by Scar when she releases the first Black power ring, making him the first Black Lantern.
 Reanimated by the ring, the head injury he inflicts upon himself during his suicide is erased, restoring his body to a working state.
 When the first Black power rings choose wearers, they present themselves to the deceased without a charge.
 The rings (which constantly ask for "flesh") are recharged by killing living beings and removing their hearts; each heart restores .01 percent power to every ring in the Corps.
-Black Lanterns are also able to read the emotions of the living as a colored aura that correlates to the emotional spectrum (red for rage, violet for love, etc.).
+Black Lanterns are also able to read the emotions of the living as a colored aura that correlates to the emotional spectrum.

 Indigo power ring

-After he had been restored to life, Black Hand is converted to the Indigo Tribe whose power ring allows Black Hand to perceive compassion in others and to force compassion onto those who feel none.
-Indigo light has the ability to heal individuals with great empathy and to expose people to pain that they have inflicted on other people.
-Indigo Power Rings can teleport their users and others over intergalactic distances.
-This ability utilizes a great deal of power from an indigo power ring, and Indigo Tribe members try to use it sparingly.
-Eventually he loses this ability and starts wearing a black ring again.
+After being revived, Black Hand temporarily joins the Indigo Tribe and gains an Indigo power ring, with which he can heal others, teleport across great distances, and force compassion onto those who lack it.

 Other versions

-Flashpoint

-In the alternate timeline of the Flashpoint storyline, William Hand is killed by Atrocitus to unleash Nekron in the process.
+An alternate universe incarnation of Black Hand appears in Flashpoint.